Blog Layout

 Tips To Prevent Shipping Container Condensation

 Moisture and condensation are perhaps the greatest enemies of shipping containers.
-Without sufficient maintenance and care, condensation can cause corrosion and rust, reducing the useability of the shipping container.
+Without sufficient maintenance and care, condensation can cause corrosion and rust, reducing the usability of the shipping container.

 Install More Ventilation